 Email tracking, when smartly used, has a great potential to raise your productivity and effectiveness and to take your sales rate to a whole new level.

-Mailbutler offers a powerful tracking tool for Apple Mail and Gmail that keeps you informed of your email status.
+Mailbutler offers a powerful tracking tool for Apple Mail, Outlook and Gmail that keeps you informed of your email status.
 You can even keep track of important details such as open date, device, location and more.

 “For me, tracking my clients’ opening of emails is a real game changer.
 It helps me plan, it lets me know what to prepare for our next call, and it gives me a sense of peace knowing they’ve seen what I needed them to see.
 I love this app!”